 On the outset, the "Speak Out" game is titled perfectly: Each player is tasked with saying a silly phrase pulled from a deck of 200 cards, and it's up to the other players to repeat it.
-But here's the laugh-out-loud twist.
-The players have to wear a mouthpiece as they declare these silly phrases, which make it almost impossible to know exactly what's being said at first.
+But here's the laugh-out-loud twist: The players have to wear a mouthpiece as they declare these silly phrases, which makes it almost impossible to know exactly what's being said at first.
 Think of it as a game of telephone that's mumbled on the first go.

 Competitive friends might enjoy this game, which works like this: Players pull from a deck of cards, and each card has a category and symbol on it.
 When two symbols match, the players race to give as many examples of their opponent's category as they can without repeating a phrase.
-Categories include more innocent talking points like "lead singers," as well as other more eyebrow-raising subjects.
+Categories include more innocent talking points like "lead singers," as well as more eyebrow-raising subjects.
 You've been warned.

 Remember how fun it was to play Taboo?
-Well the creators of that game are behind Midnight Outburst, which requires a handle on pop culture references and the ability to yell out answers in fewer than 45 seconds.
+Well, the creators of that game are behind Midnight Outburst, which requires a handle on pop culture references and the ability to yell out answers in fewer than 45 seconds.
 Each card comes with a category, and players have to say as many examples of the category that are listed before time runs out.
 The categories aren't all naughty, so you can consider playing with people who won't make you feel embarrassed.

 How well do you really know your friends?
 If the answer to that question is very well, then this game should prove it.
 The player in the "hot seat" selects the question they want everyone to answer.
 Then, the other players each write their answers down as if they were the person in the hot seat.
-Finally, everyone has to guess which answer was actually written by the "hot seat" player—and sometimes, it's not as easy as it seems.
+Finally, everyone has to guess which answer was actually written by the "hot seat" player—and often, it's not as easy as it seems.

 If you haven't already played this classic I-just-spit-my-drink-out-laughing card game, then now is the time to see what all of the fuss is about.
 The game is broken up into rounds, where one player asks a question from a black card, and then all players answer with their most hilarious white card.
 The funniest card wins, so you're guaranteed to laugh a lot.
-This version has 100 black cards and 500 white cards, too, so there are numerous ways to come up with funny phrases.

 The title of this game should clue you into what to do after your party guests have had a few cocktails.
-Whip out this game, and ask players to choose from 250 cards that'll have them either answering trivia questions, singing out loud, dancing as if nobody's watching, and other funny challenges.
+Whip out this game, and ask players to choose from 250 cards that'll have them answering trivia questions, singing out loud, dancing as if nobody's watching, and other funny challenges.
 Make sure everyone is playing at a speed they're comfortable with, and then keep the drinks coming.